 What to Do if You Can’t Pay the Mortgage

-Understand Your Options — Depending on your situation, your options may include refinancing the loan, receiving a forbearance or a loan modification, participating in short sale of your home, and more.
-To help you fully understand your options and help you make the best choice for your situation, your mortgage servicer may recommend Housing Counseling from a HUD-approved nonprofit such as Take Charge America.
+Depending on your situation, your options may include refinancing the loan, receiving a forbearance or a loan modification, participating in short sale of your home, and more.

 We understand that not being able to make a mortgage payment is scary, but it doesn’t have to lead to a worst-case scenario.
 The most important thing is to act quickly and work proactively with your loan servicer to achieve the best possible outcome.

-Find more information on how to prioritize bill when money is tight here.
+Find more information on how to prioritize bills when money is tight.